JiahuaDong/FISS/README.md

 ## Citations:

-If you find this code is useful to your research, please consider to cite our paper.
+If you find this code is useful to your research, please consider to cite our papers.

 ```
 @InProceedings{dong2022federated,